 I'm now joining a clinic where I can participate in the financial aspects of more people get it.

-And the problem in the U.S. is that it's the Wild West.
+And the problem in the U.S. is that it's the wild west.

-The next day, a dentist or, you know, a radiologist is doing stem cells because they can make a lot of money doing it.
+You go to a weekend seminar, the next day a dentist or, you know, a radiologist is doing stem cells because they can make a lot of money doing it.

 And they buy frozen umbilical four tissues through the mail, which is not allowed.

-And when I was on the board of the Orthopedic Foundation, Cornell, Texas AM, we tested all of these tissues in independent labs.
+And when I was on the board of the Orthopedic Foundation, Cornell, Texas A ⁇ M, we tested all of these tissues in independent labs.

 They're all dead, DOA.